tang-amy/GeisingerLab/TnSeq_Processing/circos_plot/circos_README.md

 **Configuration** (.conf): specifies the features of the graph (cytogenetic bands, labels, ticks and, of course, data)

 **Karyotype** (.txt): defines the names, sizes and colors of chromosomes that you will use in the image.
-For A. baumannii there is only one chromosome and I have uploaded the [*A. baumannii* NZ_CP012004 karyotype file](https://github.com/tang-amy/GeisingerLab/blob/master/TnSeq_Processing/circos_plot/karyotype.Ab17978.txt) in this repository.
+For *A. baumannii* there is only one chromosome and I have uploaded the [*A. baumannii* NZ_CP012004 karyotype file](https://github.com/tang-amy/GeisingerLab/blob/master/TnSeq_Processing/circos_plot/karyotype.Ab17978.txt) in this repository.

+**Data File** (.txt): data that you wish to plot as different tracks.
+For scatter / line / histogram plots, the data files contains four requried columns and one optional column.
+See [Data Files](http://circos.ca/documentation/tutorials/configuration/data_files/) section on circos tutorial.